JeremyLakey/TurningMachineApi/documentation/api.md

 POST base-url/play/solve

 Used to submit a final answer.
 On correct, increases user's number of solves by 1.
 On incorrect, increases user's number of guesses by 10.

+Requires authorization token.
+(Used to identify user to update stats)

+Request body
+a               Int             Required (Must be between 1 to 5 inclusive) b               Int             Required (Must be between 1 to 5 inclusive) c               Int             Required (Must be between 1 to 5 inclusive)

+Response body
+result          Boolean         Whether if the guess was solve correct.

+Result codes
+200             Valid guess format (Check result body to see if guess was correct) 400             Invalid guess (Could be invalid parameter or the game hasn't started) 401             Bad Token

 # Getting leaderboard

 GET base-url/stats

+Used to get the leadboard of top users.

+Request body
+skip           Int             Used in pagenation limit          Int             Used to

+Response body
+An array of scores with stats with this format
+{
+    user:
+    name:
+    score:
+    totalGuesses
+}

 # Getting User score